connectbaish/Major-Project-1-IOT-/README.md

-# 🌦️ Weather Forecasting with IoT and ThingSpeak
+# 🌦️ Weather Forecasting with IoT and ThingSpeak integrated with ML

 This project demonstrates how to set up a weather forecasting system using IoT sensors and the ThingSpeak platform.
 It collects weather-related data from various sensors, analyzes the data, and predicts future weather conditions.

 ## 🌟 Overview

 ### Features

 - Collects data on temperature, humidity, air pressure, wind speed, and rainfall.
 - Uses ThingSpeak for data storage and visualization.
 - Implements predictive modeling for weather forecasting.